100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: If you look closely at the wordmark, the three ‘e’s are slightly tilted backwards to look like they are smiling.
 Alfred Heineken introduced this deliberate touch to make the brand feel more friendly and approachable.

 - My Take: The “smiling e” is a subtle but brilliant touch.
-It injects a bit of warmth into an otherwise standard wordmark.
+It adds a touch of warmth to an otherwise standard wordmark.
 The red star is a powerful, memorable symbol, and owning the colour green in the beer world is a massive branding win.

 - Lesson for You: Small details matter.
-A tiny tweak to a letterform can change the entire personality of your logo.
+A slight adjustment to a letterform can alter the entire personality of your logo.

 48. Levi’s